 Sonatype Nexus Repository 3 Security Advisory

-A privileged user can craft requests in such a manner that scripting tasks can be created, updated or executed without use of the user interface or REST API.
-We have mitigated the issue by implementing the necessary access controls.
+A user with the right permissions can run arbitrary code as the user running the Nexus Repository server.
+Alternatively, an attacker could trick a user with the right permissions into running arbitrary code as the user running the Nexus Repository server.
+We have fixed the issue so that remote code execution is no longer possible.
 This advisory provides the pertinent information needed to properly address this vulnerability, along with the details on how to reach us if you have any further questions or concerns.

-For detailed information on upgrade compatibility, please see:
+For detailed information on the upgrade, please see:

-Sonatype thanks shadowsock5 for responsibly reporting the identified issues and working with us as we addressed them.
+Sonatype thanks codeplutos @ antfin non-attack security lab for responsibly reporting the identified issue and working with us as we addressed it.

 Frequently Asked Questions: